Client: Eastern Nile Technical Regional Office, Nile Basin Initiative

 - Development of an updated database of storage dams in the Nile basin

 - Assessment of existing and planned water resource development and management plans

 - Establishment of baseline (current condition) operation of dams including a performance metrics for evaluating options.

 The second phase refines the assessment for existing dams in order to:

-- concretise options for coordinated operation of existing dams in the Eastern Nile
+- concretise options for coordinated operation of existing dams in the Nile basin

 The third and final phase includes planned dams.

 Several consultation meetings and workshops with member countries were held.